-Johnson, a Republican, was the representative for Indiana's 6th congressional district from 1895 to 1899.
+Johnson was the representative for Indiana’s 6th congressional district and was a Republican.
+He served from 1895 to 1899.

 From Dec 1891 to Mar 1899, Johnson missed 591 of 1,022 roll call votes, which is 57.8%.
 This is much worse than the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.